Saturday, August 29, 2015

 Capone (#9 - Rated 7.75 out of 12)

-I decided today to try the Capone Family Secret Root Beer.
-Based on the name, it is easy to understand where it comes from, Chicago.
-The bottle is very dark with a vintage label.
+I decided to try the Capone Family Secret Root Beer today.
+Based on the name, it is easy to understand where it comes from Chicago.
+The bottle is very dark and has a vintage label.

 I tried to find some background and there is little on the web.
 The only story I found was: